 - Assist Summer Staff if help is requested.

 - Be alert to health needs and special problems of participants.

 - Supervise cleaning of dorms and grounds upon departure.

 - Provide a completed Health History Form and other forms as required.

 Training Requirements of Adult Chaperones

 All Adults serving as Chaperones must be enrolled in 4-H Online as an adult volunteer.
 If you are already enrolled in your county as a volunteer, you do not have to enroll again.

 The Texas A&M University System’s Child Protection Training was developed for system employees and volunteers working directly with youth through camps and programs.
 The objectives of the training are to teach warning signs of child sexual abuse and molestation, different forms of child abuse, types of sexual offenders and their strategies, how to respond and report cases of abuse, and strategies for maintaining a safe environment for youth.
 An individual is required to complete the training every two years.

-4-H Adult Volunteers registered on 4-H Connect will complete the training in 4-H Connect, under the “training” tab.
+4-H Adult Volunteers registered on 4-H Online will complete the training in 4-H Online, under the “training” tab.

 Please contact the 4-H Conference Center at 325/784-5482 if you have any questions or need additional information.